microsoft/DeepSpeedExamples/autotuning/hf/distilbert/README.md

 ## Environment

 The training uses 1 node with 16 Nvidia V100 GPUs, fp32, max_train_batch_size = 4096.
-The autotuning uses the same hardware resource as the training.
+The autotuning uses the same hardware resource as the training. `"max_train_batch_size"` is set to `4096`.
 The HF packages below are used.

 HF examples require installing the `transformers` package from source: